electron2302/continuous-time-tracking/README.md

 ### Build and serve

-You can build and serve your local changes localy with:
+You can build and serve your local changes locally by running:

 - <code>npm install</code>
 - <code>ng serve</code>